 In the wee hours of February 26, 2019, Indian Air Force fighter jets bombed a terrorist outpost in Balakot, located in Pakistan.
 The air strikes were in response to the Pulwama attack.
-Forty Central Reserve Police Force personnel were killed in the Pulwama attack when a suicide bomber rammed his vehicle in a convoy of CRPF vehicles on the Jammu Srinagar Highway.
+Forty CRPF personnel were killed in the Pulwama attack when a suicide bomber rammed his vehicle in a convoy of CRPF vehicles on the Jammu Srinagar Highway.
 The attack was widely condemned in India and there were strong voices demanding strong action against the perpetrators of the attack.
 Pakistan-based terrorist outfit Jaish-e-Mohammed claimed responsibility for the attack.

 Where is Balakot?